jeffersonkaybee/alx-pre_course/0x01-git/README.md

-Some textfor this read me
+My correction for this readme